November 1, 2021

 Some employees thrive in competition.
-You can leverage this in your training strategy by incorporating leaderboards in your virtual training program.
-Leaderboards enable your employees to rank on the board by earning points in online learning activities such as completing courses.
+You can leverage this in your corporate training strategy by incorporating leaderboards in your virtual training program.
+Leaderboards enable your employees to rank on the board by earning points in online learning activities such as completing learning programs.

 The ranking system in leaderboards helps stimulate friendly competition within teams or among divided groups of employees or departments.
 This motivates underperforming learners to improve performance to move up the rank while top-performing employees are encouraged to stay on top of their game.
 On the other hand, training managers are also able to track the performance of individuals or groups through leaderboards.

 To further boost competence and encourage employees to achieve better learning results, instant recognition can be given to top-ranking individuals or teams with prizes and awards (such as Amazon gift cards or discount coupons).
-This strategy doesn’t only help training managers to track employee activity but also achieve higher course completion rates and better employee learning outcomes.
+This strategy doesn’t only help training managers to track learner activity but also achieve higher course completion rates and better employee learning outcomes.

 Spaced repetition is a method of enhancing long-term memory retention by repeating key learning concepts.
 To do so, information is delivered in a revised format at regular intervals.
 This reinforces training content, such as product knowledge and best practices, which promotes better learning outcomes.

 As a learning solution, EdApp applies spaced repetition learning by frequently testing knowledge through a personalized, system-automated quiz called Brain Boost.
 This feature pulls questions from your lessons and tests your learners on what information they’ve retained.
 The more answers they get right, the less frequently they’ll be quizzed on that particular learning.

-Another way of reinforcing information and enhancing repetition is by testing employee knowledge using free quiz maker tools such as EdApp’s Rapid Refresh.
-It enables training managers to assess the learning gaps within the organization and provides insight on topics that need to be focused on through quizzes delivered to learners frequently.
+Another way of reinforcing information and enhancing repetition is by testing learner knowledge using free quiz maker tools such as EdApp’s Rapid Refresh.
+These types of learning technologies enable training managers to assess the learning gaps within the organization and provides insight on topics that need to be focused on through quizzes delivered to employees frequently.